 SharePoint Online is growing strongly and the number of active users is now over 100 million, or roughly half of the current Office 365 active user base.
 Microsoft specializes in obfuscating numbers for Office 365 workloads and this is the first published number for SharePoint Online users.
 It clears up some of the confusion that existed with multiple statements from Microsoft over the years that I looked at last year.

 The maximum number of SharePoint sites in a tenant is increasing from 500,000 to 2 million.
 Why?
 It’s all to do with the effect of Teams – every team has a SharePoint site and now private channels have their own site, so the number of sites in a tenant can now grow into the millions.
 That’s a scary number of sites to think about managing, especially with the standard SharePoint Online admin tools available in Office 365.

-SharePoint and OneDrive for Business now support the upload of very large 100 GB files.
+SharePoint and OneDrive for Business now supports the upload of very large 100 GB files.
 In addition, new differential synchronization techniques make sure that only delta changes to very large files need to be moved from client to server.

 The acquisition of Mover.io last month brought new ways to ingest information from third-party repositories like Box, DropBox, and Google Drive into SharePoint Online and OneDrive for Business.
 Microsoft says that they’ll make these capabilities available free of charge to Office 365 tenants.